openbaton/integration-tests/README.md

 * The related project [OpenBatonNFVO](https://gitlab.fokus.fraunhofer.de/neutrino-dev/nfvo) must be installed, please see [the README](https://gitlab.fokus.fraunhofer.de/neutrino-dev/nfvo/blob/master/README.md) file

+Also if you run the integration tests, make sure that the NFVO and VNFM you want to use are already running.
+You have to modify the file /opt/openbaton/integration-tests/src/main/resources/integration-test.properties to your specific needs.
+You have to indicate parameters for the NFVO you want to test, the IP of the machine the integration test is running on and information about the used database.

 ### Description

 The Integration Test project is used to test the correctness of the operations carried out by NFVO and VNFM.